kbc0/TA-Management-System/README.md

 ---

-## 3.6 What Makes This Web Application Interesting and Cool
+## What Makes This Web Application Interesting and Cool

 With the TA Management System, where TAs no longer have to stress about chaotic assignments, authorized users can assign tasks with just a few clicks, and fair and effective workload distribution which forms the basis of TA assignments, we find a fundamental solution to mail garbage and complex problems.

-There are many reasons to implement this system: It is smart, efficient, fair and eliminates headaches in assignments.
+There are many reasons to implement this system: It is smart, efficient, fair ,and eliminates headaches in assignments.
 It handles complicated tasks that authorities do not want to deal with, smoothly through the system.

-This system does not only manage assignments, but also reports like an assistant to the authorities, tracks TAs' actions and gives reports of their work.
+This system not only manages assignments but also reports like an assistant to the authorities, tracks TAs' actions and gives reports of their work.
 Its sleek and user-friendly design makes the management feel like an effortless experience.
 It provides comfort with a system that will make you question how assignments and management were carried out without this system before.

 ---